23 Hidden Costs of Buying a Home

 4. Credit report fee

-When you apply for a mortgage loan, your lender will need to verify your credit history.
+When you apply for a mortgage loan, your lender needs to verify your credit history.
 A credit report fee covers the cost of pulling this report.

-These fees range from between $10 and $100 per report, according to Equifax.
+The fees are typically less than $30.
 Remember that each person applying for the loan will need to have their credit report pulled, so this fee can double (or triple) depending on how many people are applying.

 5. Interest rate discount points